 - Checking that the main entrance to your residence hall or apartment remains locked at all times.
-Main entrances tend to be staffed and/or are monitored frequently. - Keeping your dorm room locked, especially when alone in the room or sleeping. - If you lose your apartment or room key, getting your locks replaced as soon as possible. - If you have a car, parking in a safe, well-lit location and keeping it locked at all times. - If you've had the windows open while at home, closing them before you leave the room or apartment.
+Main entrances tend to be staffed and/or are monitored frequently. - Keeping your dorm room, especially when alone in the room or sleeping. - If you lose your apartment or room key, getting your locks replaced as soon as possible. - If you have a car, parking in a safe, well-lit location and keeping it locked at all times. - If you've had the windows open while at home, closing and locking them before you leave the room or apartment, especially if you reside in a ground-level room. - If you are uncomfortable with a situation or people involved, trusting your instincts and taking action or getting help to increase your sense of safety and empowerment. - If you attend an event with friends, and if there is a possibility you might get separated, agreeing to periodically check in with each other either in person or via text message.